 Students account will adjust your fees after you have submitted your thesis.
-Do check your account on ACORN in a few weeks to be sure that you have paid for all of your tuition and other fees.
+Do check your account on ACORN few weeks after you submit your thesis to SGS to be sure that you have paid for all of your tuition and other fees.